 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Rainbow Six Siege on a bunch of different AMD and Nvidia GPUs, along with multiple CPUs—see below for the full details.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 Under the Display options you can change the resolution, V-sync, and FOV, while all the quality options are under the Graphics menu.
 There are five presets (plus 'custom'), ranging from low to ultra.
 Using the presets with a GTX 1070 Ti at 1440p, with 100 render scaling unless otherwise noted, the presets yield the following results (with performance increase relative to the ultra preset):

 - Minimum (no AA): 154.0 fps (97% faster)

 - Ultra with 50 render scaling: 121.0 (55% faster)